 You are done when you can demonstrate a 90% confidence interval

-There is a great book by Douglas Hubbard titled: “How to Measure Anything” where he shows you how to measure things that are seemingly intangible or uncertain by first framing it around more tangible ranges and then applying a 90% confidence interval test.
+There is a great book by Douglas Hubbard titled: “How to Measure Anything” where he shows you how to measure things that are seemingly intangible or uncertain by first framing them around more tangible ranges and then applying a 90% confidence interval test.

-Yes, customer interviews are qualitative and learning can seem intangible but when you frame it around the macro goal, it all becomes very measurable.
+Yes, customer interviews are qualitative, and learning can seem intangible, but when you frame it around the macro goal, it all becomes very measurable.

 You start the interviewing process by casting a wide net of potential customers.
 Your initial interviews may result in a 20% success rate.
-Over time, as you refine both your early adopter definition and problem understanding you should yield higher success rates.
+Over time, as you refine both your early adopter definition and problem understanding, you should yield higher success rates.